rtfprivate/gitbashtest/README.md

-#Testing Git Bash SSH Keys
+## Testing Git Bash SSH Keys

+Edited from Bash for Windows